 We believe that with quality information, we can better understand each other, craft good policy, improve governance, ensure accountability and identify creative solutions.
 TJI hopes to promote informed discussion on controversial topics of grave importance and impact research that leads to police, detention, and sentencing policy reform.
 We hope our work will also encourage replication in other states, both by bringing attention to the Texas policies and how they do or do not work, and by creating a platform that can be duplicated using data from other states.

-The Texas Justice Initiative is a nonprofit, tax-exempt organization under the governance of a board of directors.
-This board comprises Amanda Woog, JD, founding president; Scott Henson, founding secretary; and William Kelly, PhD, founding treasurer.
-The board meets quarterly and can be reached via email to: email@example.com
+The Texas Justice Initiative is a nonprofit, tax-exempt organization under the governance of a board of directors: William Kelly, Karen Kennard, Meme Styles and Bryan Whoolery.
+The board meets quarterly and can be reached via email to: firstname.lastname@example.org

 TJI is grateful for the financial support we’ve received so far.
-Many thanks to our donors on Facebook, the Awesome Foundation ($1,000 grant) and the John and Florence Newman Foundation ($25,000 matching grant challenge).
+Many thanks to the individuals who’ve donated to TJI directly and through Facebook, and to our grantors: the Awesome Foundation, the John and Florence Newman Foundation, and the Charles Koch Institute.